gritzko/replicated.cc/progress/04Apr19/index.md

   a VCS interface", we are creating a "CRDT key-value store with a VCS interface".
 2. Another objective is a "federated package database", also described as "the npm database without npm, Inc".
-As package metadata follows the package dependency DAG, it is perfectly feasible to retrieve and process that data in a decentralized fashion.
+As package metadata obeys the package dependency DAG, it is perfectly feasible to retrieve and process that data in a decentralized fashion.
+(The one hosting the package should cache its dependencies too.
+If the data is verifiable, one needs neither recursive retrieval nor central database.)
 3. A clear non-objective is a standalone database with a query language.
   Any work in this direction is a no-no, simply to avoid de-focusing.
   We do a syncable embedded key-value store.